readmeio/api/docs/how-it-works.md

     ├── hoot/
     ├── readme/
     │   ├── dist/          // The compiled source for your SDK.
 For JS, we offer a single SDK that's
-    |   |                  // compatible with both ESM and CJS.
+    |   |                  // fully typed and compatible with both ESM and CJS.
     │   ├── src/           // The raw source for your SDK.
     │   |   |── schemas/   // If your SDK has documented parameters or responses this is a directory
     |   |   |              // containing those as represented in JSON Schema.
 These schemas power